Charlie9009/CI_PP2_UPM/README.md

 * I had an issue getting the timer to stop in the game, I had to make the game understand *when* the game was over by adding an array to put all the matched cards in and tell it how many cards need to be there and then fire a modal with the clearInterval.

+* The form validation only showed name modal so I gave all the modals a unique id in contact.html and form.js.

 ### Known bugs

 * When form is filled out correctly it does not send the form on the first click, the form sends on the second click.